SizzlRetrat/ExbosSahara/imager/README.md

 # imager
-the imager directory contains the file for the imager that is user for ExbosSahara, linux, windows and mac
+the imager directory contains the file for the imager that is used for ExbosSahara you can run ExbosSahara on its own or as an app on windows, linux or mac